 Hi, I'm Bristen.

-I'm a calligrapher, worship leader, writer, and small biz owner currently based in Louisiana.
+I'm a worship leader, calligrapher, writer, and essential oils educator from Louisiana.
 I am also a wife to my amazing husband and best friend, John Paul.
+We are relocating to Northern California!
+You can read up about that here. :)

 I love Jesus.
 Not in a religious type of way, or in a "I'm a good person" type of way.
 I actually know Him like a friend.
 And I'm nothing without Him.